Zhang Ruoyun: 2015–2023: Rising popularity and breakthrough

 In 2015, Zhang starred in the web drama Wu Xin: The Monster Killer.
 The series was popular in both China and Taiwan, and led to increased recognition for Zhang in the region.
 Zhang then starred in youth romance drama Promise of Migratory Birds and fantasy dramas Novoland: The Castle in the Sky and Legend of Nine Tails Fox.

 In 2016, Zhang starred in the hit espionage drama Sparrow.
 The popularity of the series propelled Zhang to mainstream popularity, and he won the Most Popular Actor award at the China TV Drama Awards.
 He then headlined the web drama Medical Examiner Dr. Qin.
 The series gained over 1.5 billion views on Sohu TV, and earned praise for its storyline and his performance.
 The same year, Zhang starred in his first film, Sky on Fire.

 In 2017, he was cast in the titular role of Huo Qubing in historical drama, The Fated General.
 The name of the series was later changed to Desert Wind (风起大漠).
 In 2017, Zhang starred in Dear My Friends (Chinese TV series).
 Zhang ranked 94th on Forbes China Celebrity 100 list.

-In 2017-2018, Zhang took on the dual roles of Vladimir and Vershinin in the stage production Three Sisters & Waiting for Godot, a contemporary experimental theatrical play directed by Lin Zhaohua.
+In 2017–2018, Zhang took on the dual roles of Vladimir and Vershinin in the stage production Three Sisters & Waiting for Godot, a contemporary experimental theatrical play directed by Lin Zhaohua.

 In 2018, Zhang starred in the romantic comedy drama The Evolution of Our Love.

 In 2019, Zhang starred in the spy drama Awakening of Insects.
 This series received widespread acclaim and popularity, and he was nominated for the Audience's Choice for Actor at the 30th China TV Golden Eagle Award.
 He then starred as the male lead in historical epic Joy of Life based on the novel Qing Yu Nian by Mao Ni.
 Joy of Life received positive reviews and was a hit.
 For his outstanding performance in Joy of Life, Zhang earned his nomination for the Magnolia Award for Best Actor in a Television Series.

 In 2020, Zhang was cast in the legal drama Perfect Evidence, and the film Escape from the 21st Century, which was only screened in 2024.
 During 2020, he teamed up once again with Joy of Life screenwriter Wang Juan, this time for the wuxia drama Sword Snow Stride.
-The series premiered on December 15, 2021 on the CCTV Drama Channel and simultaneously aired on Tencent Video.
+The series premiered on December 15, 2021, on the CCTV Drama Channel and simultaneously aired on Tencent Video.
 By January 20, 2022, Sword Snow Stride had already amassed a viewership of over 6 billion on Tencent.
 Zhang ranked 37th on Forbes China Celebrity 100 list.

-In 2021, Zhang starred as the male lead in the urban police drama Ordinary Greatness.
+In 2022, Zhang starred as the male lead in the urban police drama Ordinary Greatness.
 This series received widespread acclaim.

-That same year, Zhang landed the lead role as Shuai Jiamo, a mathematical genius with Asperger's syndrome, in Under The Microscope, a production adapted from Ma Boyong's historical book "Under the Microscope of the Ming Dynasty".
+In 2023, Zhang took on the lead role of Shuai Jiamo, a mathematical genius with Asperger's syndrome, in Under The Microscope, a production adapted from Ma Boyong's historical book "Under the Microscope of the Ming Dynasty".